Capillary acquires US-based Brierley+Partners Read more >

 1. Indian consumers prefer hybrid shopping, which combines both offline and online channels.
 They appreciate the convenience and wide product selection offered by e-commerce platforms, and they complement this by visiting physical stores for the tactile shopping experience.

-Also Read: Coalition Loyalty in Retail Sector
+Also Read: Coalition Loyalty in the Retail Sector

 Top Purchased Items During this Festive Season